 By 1719, there were only 19 workers – some had died (including Hermann Mohll, who was buried in Ebchester in December 1716) and some had left (Bygate, 1999, p.
 52).
 Eventually, the remaining Mohlls moved south and were later absorbed into what is now Wilkinson Sword.
 Joseph Oley was the last German swordmaker in Shotley Bridge, and he was an auctioneer for most of his life.

-Hermann Mohll was born in 1662 in Prussia, arrived in Shotley Bridge in 1687, died in 1716 aged 54, and seems to have lived through interesting times.
+Hermann Mohll was born in 1662, arrived in Shotley Bridge in 1687, died in 1716 aged 54, and seems to have lived through interesting times.
 His name is mentioned a number of times in various archive documents, and there are letters from him to Cotesworth in the Tyne & Wear Archives.

 Mohll is documented as returning to Germany and coming back to England at least once.
 This is certain because he was arrested on his return to England and imprisoned in Morpeth Gaol in Northumberland in 1703.
 The charges were for smuggling blades (around 1,400 of them) from Solingen.
 According to Bygate, Hermann Mohll’s smuggling of blades from Solingen suggests that the swordmakers were not able to produce the quality and quantity necessary for Thomas Carnforth to fulfil the agreement the syndicate had made, and so Mohll was trying to make up the numbers.
 However, it seems that some mills were standing idle in Shotley Bridge at the time, so this is open to question.
 Bygate also mentions a Solingen document that banned the export of incomplete blades (Bygate 1999, pp. 47 and 59).